ibkor/Concurrency-Detector/README.md

 Results are categorized as optimized, underconfigured, or suboptimal configurations, with detailed comparisons.
 All findings are exported to CSV files for further analysis.

+Suggested Tasks are information only, may not reflect the actual load the server can bear.
+Double check with Required and Available Resources.

 #USAGE

 Open PowerShell on your Veeam Backup & Replication server.